“Non-map” Agency and Supporting Members

-Historically, one of the most important functions of member agencies is magazine publication.
-Most member agencies publish high quality, full-color wildlife conservation, parks or natural resource magazines – in print and/or digital (online) format.
+Historically, one of the most important functions of member agencies has been magazine publication.
+Most member agencies publish high-quality, full-color wildlife conservation, parks or natural resource magazines – in print and/or digital (online) format.

 Production is now taking on an increased emphasis.
-Many member agencies are deeply involved in the production of television and radio public service announcements, television programs, video productions, films and multi-image sound and slide presentations.
+Many member agencies are deeply involved in the production of television and radio public service announcements, television programs, video productions, films and multi-media presentations.

 Many member agencies work closely with public schools preparing teacher guidance courses and other natural resource or wildlife material useful in public education.
 Some member agencies also conduct extensive teacher workshops on conservation education.
 Project WILD and Aquatic WILD are important components of many of these educational activities.